 The St. Petersburg Science Festival (SPSF) is a free, public celebration offering a wide range of hands-on science, technology, engineering, art, and math-related activities.
 They include creative and compelling exhibits, demonstrations, tours, discussions and performances.
 SPSF is offered in conjunction with Florida Fish and Wildlife’s MarineQuest.

-The SPSF also offers a Sneak Peek for schools on Friday, October 16, to provide local schools and students a sneak peek into the festival.
-Students in grades 4 and 5 will spend time experiencing hands-on science activities in a variety of science, technology, engineering, art and mathematics disciplines.
+The SPSF also offers a Sneak Peek for schools on Friday, October 15, to provide local schools and students a sneak peek into the festival.
+Students in grades 4 and 5 will spend time experiencing hands-on science activities in a variety of science, technology, engineering, art and mathematics discipline.